Rheumatic Heart Disease in Children

 What is rheumatic heart disease in children?

 Rheumatic heart disease is a condition that causes permanent damage to the heart valves.
-It follows rheumatic fever.
-Rheumatic fever is the body's response to a strep infection of the throat or tonsils or "strep throat."
+It can develop after a child has rheumatic fever.
+Rheumatic fever is the body's response to a strep infection of the throat or tonsils, known as "strep throat."
 Rheumatic fever may also follow scarlet fever.
 This is a strep infection of the throat along with a red, rough-feeling skin rash.
 Rheumatic fever may affect the joints, skin, tissue under the skin, brain, and heart.
 If it affects the heart, it is called rheumatic heart disease.

 What are the symptoms of rheumatic heart disease in a child?

-Your child may have signs and symptoms that affect the heart, including:
+Your child may have signs and symptoms due to the heart not working as well, such as:

 - Trouble breathing